Course PhD Economics

 Hi, I’m currently looking to study for a Masters of Economics for the 2016-17 period.
 Having attended your open day yesterday I was very impressed, yet there are some facets preventing me from choosing Birmingham.
 My main questions that need answering are: In relation to the course, how many students are there to a core class?
 Does the University offer intramural football?
 And is it any good?
 Does the library provide daily copies of newspapers at no cost?
 Such as the Times, Economist and the Guardian.
 If so, will the new library also offer this?
 What are the lecturers like when it comes to seeing them?
 Can postgraduates just pop into their office and talk?
 If I apply for the 2016-17 period, will the new library, sports centre and post graduate centre be completed by then?
 Would I be guaranteed university accommodation?
 Although these questions are rather silly, I feel they do need to be asked.
 Additionally, are there lounges/areas/study places solely for postgraduates?

 What was your motivation for undertaking postgraduate study?

 Since the very beginning of my undergraduate studies I became interested in research on the areas of development economics and crime.
 However, before pursuing my PhD studies, I wanted to get some experience in the private sector.
 After two years working as a marketing researcher in a multinational company, I decided it was time for a change.
 I did an MSc in Development Economics in which I focused on the relationship between inequality, gender and crime, and then moved to the PhD studies.

 Why did you choose the University of Birmingham?

 I chose the University of Birmingham for a number of reasons.
-The main one has been the research excellence of the Economics department, as well as the expertise of my supervisors on my interest areas.
-Another strong pulling factor for choosing the University of Birmingham has been its vibrant life and multicultural diversity, which is extremely enriching and does not stop surprising me.
+The main one has been the research excellence of the Economics department, as well as the expertise of my supervisor in my area of research.
+Another strong pulling factor for choosing the University of Birmingham has been its multicultural diversity, which is extremely enriching and does not stop surprising me.